zoot101/snapraid-daily/README.md

 * Download the latest Debian package from the release page [HERE](https://github.com/zoot101/snapraid-daily/releases)
 * Install it like so - all dependencies should be installed automatically.
 Answer the prompts if you want to run the script as a different user.
   - `sudo apt install ./snapraid-daily_1.5.0-1_amd64.deb`
 * Edit the config file that was installed at **/etc/snapraid-daily.conf** to your needs.
 The comments included should help, check out the installed manual entry for the config file like so, or read on below.
-Note that the script should run out of the box with the default config file.
+Note that the script should run out of the box with the default config file, but will not send any emails.
   - `man snapraid-daily.conf`
 * Call the script directly to test it out.
 See the [Usage](#usage) section below.
   - `snapraid-daily`